Spectator-matter-group-INR-RAS/COLA/README.md

 ## COLA Modules

-Currently there is only a [minimal module + program example](https://github.com/apBUSampK/COLA-min-example) with some guidelines on module writing.
+Currently there is a [minimal module + program example](https://github.com/apBUSampK/COLA-min-example) with some guidelines on module writing, as well as [AAMCC-COLA](https://github.com/Spectator-matter-group-INR-RAS/AAMCC-COLA), a COLA implementation of AAMCC-MST model, along with relevant modules.